RodrigoMtz09/RodrigoMtz09/README.md

 - Tools: Excel, Jupyter Notebook, DeepNote

 #### Experience:
-I worked as a Sales Performance Analyst at Hamburg Sud, where I led performance analysis of Middle America region, reporting to regional manager and delivering insightful findings.
+I worked as a Sales Performance Analyst at Hamburg Sud, where I led performance analysis of Middle America region, reporting to regional manager and delivering insightful findings

 #### Collaboration:
 I'm actively seeking opportunities to collaborate with a company to contribute my data analysis skills and gain real-world experience.